ARPACK

 mpirun -np 4 ./pssdrv1

-You will see the following output upon a successful run:
+You will see the following output after a successful job run:

 _saupd: number of update iterations taken